sherlock-clustering/cluster-analysis/clustit/README.md

 Clustit is a command-line tool for clustering data based on an edgelist or distance matrix.
 Clustit should serve as an easy way of accessing the different clustering algorithms already implemented in Python.

+For paper reviewers: please read the ipynbReadme.md file.

 Dependencies
 ------------
  * Python 2.7 or Python 3.5